breeze-ventilator/covid19-ventilator/README.md

 1. Mechanical

-Here you will find everything you need to construct the device including the bill of materials, the CAD files and the Assembly Guide.
+Here you will find everything you need to construct the device including the bill of materials and the CAD files.

 2. Software